oasisprotocol/oasis-core/docs/tracing.md

 ### Testnet
 Configure an ingress to the query service and open that in your browser.

-Or, if don't want to set up an ingress, port forward the query service and open that in your browser.
+Or, if don't want to set up an ingress, then follow these steps to forward your browser traffic to the query service:

+1. Forward traffic from your host computer to the bridge network in the ops shell container.
+Do this by adding `-p 127.0.0.1:16686:16687` to the command line that `make shell` would run.
+2. Forward traffic from the container's bridge network interface to its loopback interface.
+Do this by running `apt-get install socat` and `socat TCP-LISTEN:16687,fork TCP:127.0.0.1:16686 &`.
+3. Forward traffic from the container's loopback interface to the query service.
+Do this by running
+   `kubectl port-forward services/jaeger-query 16686:80 &`.

+Then open http://127.0.0.1:16686/ in your browser.

 ## Adding tracing
 See OpenTracing's specification